Erikascaltrito/On_Demand_Slicing/README.md

 • One SDN controller (e.g. RYU) is enough
 • On demand means that he user can activate and de- activate different slices
-• You decide how slices are described (templates are possible), however you should allow to identify flows, topology and % of link capacity for each slice
+• You decide how slices are described (templates are possible), however you should allow to identify flows, topology and percentage of link capacity for each slice

 ## Project Description